-Rodney W. Oliver is the chief financial officer (CFO) of The Port of Virginia and is responsible for all financial aspects of the port, including finance, accounting, and treasury management.
+Rodney W. Oliver is the chief financial officer (CFO) of The Port of Virginia and is responsible for all financial aspects of the port, including finance, accounting, treasury management, analytics, and process excellence.
 He also provides leadership in setting the mission, vision, principles and values for the port.

 “I value accountability in order to achieve a greater measurement of success.
 This translates to providing timely, relevant and accurate financial information to the entire organization.”